4gboframram/Youmu-Bot-Rewrite/README.md

 - Made the documentation less verbose
 -
 # TODO
-- Add a help command that links here
 - Add more character descriptions
-- Reimplement Tic Tac Toe
 - Add more fun stuff
 - Add more args for art searching
 - Do more testing
-- Host the bot on my own Raspberry Pi when I get it
+- Host the bot on my own Raspberry Pi when I get it (Just got the Raspberry Pi)